Designing anti-fragile large-scale traffic frameworks

 Difference-Oriented Urban Planning (DiffUrb)

-Cities are characterised by pluralism of people and uses.
-This fact is becoming increasingly relevant in the practice of urban planning.
-The handling of differences of life conditions and spatial and temporal use is frequently based on an understanding that looks at only a single feature such as More
+Cities are characterized by a pluralism of people and uses.
+This fact is becoming increasingly relevant for the practice of urban planning.
+Any handling of differences regarding living conditions and spatial and temporal uses is frequently based on an analysis that only considers a single feature such as More

 Prof. Dr. Francesco Corman zum ausserordentlichen Professor für Transportsysteme befördert